ArtemiusI/Sirene-NPC/Sirene/Readme-Sirene.txt

 She has fourteen friendship talks with the PC.
 You can imply that you're interested in a romantic relationship regardless of race and alignment, but it won't develop into a full romance as of yet.
 There are currently no quests.

-She is compatible with all NPCs except Dorn, who she will come to conflict with quickly and force you to choose between them or let them come to blows.
+She is compatible with all NPCs except Dorn in BG1, who she will come to conflict with quickly and force you to choose between them or let them come to blows.

+Sirene currently has crossmod banter with White by Lava Del'Vortel.

 -----------------------
  Martyr Kit